JW14937/game-of-life/readme.txt

 ./life <name_of_the_initial_state_file.txt> <nr_of_generations> <rows> <columns>

-For the initial state file, the provided glider.txt can be used
+For the initial state file, the provided glider.txt can be used:

+./life glider.txt 4 6 6